-- (b) Source of Shares; Share Counting.
+(b) Source of Shares; Share Counting.
 Common Stock issued and sold under the Plan may be either authorized but unissued shares or shares held in the Company's treasury.
 To the extent that any Option or Restricted Stock Award involving the issuance of shares of Common Stock, including for this purpose any 2022 Grants, is forfeited, cancelled, returned to the Company for failure to satisfy vesting requirements or other conditions of the Option or Restricted Stock Award, or otherwise terminates without an issuance of shares of Common Stock being made thereunder, the shares of Common Stock covered thereby will no longer be counted against the foregoing maximum share limitations and may again be issued under the Plan pursuant to such limitations.
-Notwithstanding anything to the contrary contained herein: shares subject to a Grant under the Plan shall not again be made available for issuance or delivery under the Plan if such shares are (a) shares tendered in payment of an Option, (b) shares delivered or withheld by the Company to satisfy any tax withholding obligation, (c) shares covered by Grants that were not issued upon the settlement of the Grant, or (d) shares purchased on the open market using the cash proceeds from the exercise of an Option. - (c) Adjustments.
-If, after the Effective Date, there is any change in the number or kind of shares of Company Stock outstanding by reason of (i) a stock dividend, spinoff, recapitalization, stock split, or combination or exchange of shares, (ii) a merger, amalgamation, reorganization or consolidation, (iii) a reclassification or change in par value, or (iv) any other extraordinary or unusual event affecting the outstanding Company Stock as a class without the Company's receipt of consideration, or if the value of outstanding shares of Company Stock is substantially reduced as a result of a spinoff or the Company's payment of an extraordinary dividend or distribution, the maximum number of shares of Company Stock available for issuance under the Plan, the maximum number of shares of Company Stock for which any individual may receive Grants in any year, the kind and number of shares covered by outstanding Grants, the kind and number of shares issued and to be issued under the Plan, the price per share or the applicable market value of such Grants and any applicable performance metrics with respect to outstanding Grants shall be equitably adjusted by the Committee to reflect any increase or decrease in the number of, or change in the kind or value of, the issued shares of Company Stock to preclude, to the extent practicable, the enlargement or dilution of rights and benefits under the Plan and such outstanding Grants; provided, however, that any fractional shares resulting from such adjustment shall be eliminated.
-Any adjustments to outstanding Grants shall be consistent with Section 409A or 424 of the Code, to the extent applicable.
+Notwithstanding anything to the contrary contained herein: shares subject to a Grant under the Plan shall not again be made available for issuance or delivery under the Plan if such shares are (a) shares tendered in payment of an Option, (b) shares delivered or withheld by the Company to satisfy any tax withholding obligation, (c) shares covered by Grants that were not issued upon the settlement of the Grant, or (d) shares purchased on the open market using the cash proceeds from the exercise of an Option.

+(c) Adjustments.
+If, after the Effective Date, there is any change in the number or kind of shares of Company Stock outstanding by reason of (i) a stock dividend, spinoff, recapitalization, stock split, or combination or exchange of shares, (ii) a merger, amalgamation, reorganization or consolidation, (iii) a reclassification or change in par value, or (iv) any other extraordinary or unusual event affecting the outstanding phanes of Company Stock is substantially reduced as a result of a spinoff or the Company's payment of an extraordinary dividend or distribution, the maximum number of shares of Company Stock as a class to outstanding Grants, the kind and number of shares issued and to be issued under the Plan, the price per share or the applicable market value of such Grants and any applicable performance metrics with respect to outstanding Grants, the kind and number of shares issued and to be issued under the Plan, the price per share or the applicable market value of such Grants and any applicable performance metrics with respect to outstanding Grants shall be equitably adjusted by the Committee to reflect any increase or decrease in the number of, rchange in the kind or value of, the issued shares of Company Stock to preclude, the enlargement or dilution of rights and benefits under the Plan and such outstanding Grants; provided, however, that any fractional shares resulting from such adjustment shall be eliminated.
+Any adjustments to outstanding Grants shall be conciled on the Code, to the extent applicable.
 The Committee shall have the sole discretion and authority to determine what appropriate adjustments shall be made and any adjustments determined by the Committee shall be final, conclusive and binding.